Float Room/Sensory Deprivation Tank

 During your float, small amounts of magnesium may be absorbed into the bloodstream through sweat glands and hair follicles.
 At the cellular level, magnesium is involved in over 600 enzymatic reactions in the human body and is an essential component of energy and protein synthesis.
 What’s not to like?!

 Research posits that just one 60-minute float session can be as restful as an entire night’s sleep.
 Floating has been found to elicit a dramatic impact on those experiencing sleep issues, likely due to the calming impact it has on the central nervous system.
 Floating reminds the body that it is okay to rest and relax in a natural and healthy way.
 People who float regularly find themselves reviving their natural sleep cycles, especially those with tendencies toward irregular sleep patterns or insomnia.

 Float to Process Your Thoughts, Promote Meditative States, and Illicit Spiritual Enlightenment

-Many floaters report the experience of mental breakthroughs (ah-ha! moments), enhanced creativity and improved focus after floating.
+Many float tank users report the experience of mental breakthroughs (ah-ha! moments), as well as enhanced creativity and improved focus after floating.
 This is a time to truly pause and be present with the SELF.
 Avid floaters commonly report the ability to enter very deep meditative states, and even the occasional out-of-body experience.
 This is likely due to the reduction of visual stimuli, sensory touch, and sound.
-Thus, the burden on your mind can be lifted, relieving many barriers experienced by those beginning practitioners of meditation.
-Once you learn how to tap into a slower brain-wave state, your meditative practice can be enhanced through various modalities, not just float.
+Thus, the burden on your mind can be lifted, relieving many barriers experienced by those beginning the practice of meditation.
+Once you learn how to tap into a slower brain-wave state, your meditative practice can be enhanced through various modalities, not just floating.
 Remember, we call it a practice for a reason!

 17951 Jefferson Park Road